Linielt/battleship/README.md

 ## What to improve

-I am working on refactoring a majority of the code as it is heavily reliant on globally scoped variables and I am going to break down more code into separate classes, functions and files as it is very messy and hard to read.
+I am working on refactoring a majority of the code as it is heavily reliant on globally scoped variables and I am going to try to break down more code into separate classes, functions and files as it is very messy and hard to read.

+It may take significant time as most of the code is reliant on being aware of the current game state so I don't expect to be able to get back to this immediately given that I am busy with University and other commitments

 ## Build